valboz/VBMicrolensing/docs/python/LightCurves.md

 VBM = VBMicrolensing.VBMicrolensing()

-s = 0.9       # Separation between the lenses
-q = 0.1       # Mass ratio
-u0 = 0.0       # Impact parameter with respect to center of mass
-alpha = 1.0       # Angle of the source trajectory
-rho = 0.01       # Source radius
-tE = 30.0      # Einstein time in days
-t0 = 7500      # Time of closest approach to center of mass
-s13 = 1.5      # Separation between the third lens and the primary
-q3 = 0.003     # Mass ratio of the third lens to the primary
-psi = 1.     # Angle between second and third lens as shown in figure
+s = 0.9       # Separation between the second and first lens q = 0.1       # Mass ratio of the second lens to the primary u0 = 0.0       # Impact parameter with respect to center of mass of the first two lenses alpha = 1.0       # Angle of the source trajectory rho = 0.01       # Source radius tE = 30.0      # Einstein time in days t0 = 7500      # Time of closest approach to center of mass of the first two lenses s13 = 1.5      # Separation between the third lens and the primary q3 = 0.003     # Mass ratio of the third lens to the primary psi = 1.     # Angle between second and third lens as shown in figure